Did you know that your birth order in your family can directly influence your personality, and even shapes it to a large extent?

 2. You’ve been rushing all morning trying to get things together, eventually throwing snacks and clothes haphazardly into your bags at the last minute.
 If you’re the one driving, you hope you can find a gas station and fill up your half-empty tank on the road.

-If #1 sounds familiar, you are likely the eldest child.
+If the first scenario sounds familiar, you are likely the eldest child.

 If the second scenario describes you well, you are probably the middle child.